DonaldKLee/StudyHawk/README.md

 # StudyHawk

 # Note
 So far, only the backend of this program has been created.
 The frontend portion is still in progress.
-Stay Tuned
+Stay Tuned!

 # installation
 1. Download the code from this repository GitHub